Skip to site content

 Patient Safety and Clinical Risk Management Staff

-CDR Michelle Livingston, USPHS; MSN, RN, CNL, CIC, CCM, CPPS, Patient Safety Coordinator, Division of Patient Safety and Clinical Risk Management has served in the role of patient safety coordinator since January 2022.
-Prior to taking on her role in Patient Safety at the Office of Quality she was the Director of Nursing and Infection Preventionist at Chemawa Indian Health Center for almost 6 years.
-CDR Livingston also served as Portland Area Nurse Consultant form 2018 – 2021.
+CDR Michelle Livingston, USPHS; MSN, RN, CNL, CIC, CCM, CPPS, Patient Safety Coordinator, Division of Patient Safety and Clinical Risk Management, has been a patient safety coordinator since January 2022.
+Prior to taking on her role in Patient Safety at the Office of Quality, she was the Director of Nursing and Infection Preventionist at Chemawa Indian Health Center for almost 6 years.
+CDR Livingston also served as Portland Area Nurse Consultant from 2018 – 2021.

 CDR Livingston is a native New Yorker and a graduate of both Rutgers University and The Medical College of Georgia.
-She has her Masters Degree in Nursing and holds certifications in Infection Control, Patient Safety, Case Management, and Clinical Nurse Leadership.
-CDR Livingston has worked in both the inpatient and outpatient setting in a variety of specialties.
-She has also worked in both the private sector and in government healthcare systems prior to joining the IHS.
+She has her Master’s Degree in Nursing and holds certifications in Infection Control, Patient Safety, Case Management, and Clinical Nurse Leadership.
+CDR Livingston has worked in various specialties in both the inpatient and outpatient settings.
+She has also worked in both the private sector and in government healthcare systems before joining the IHS.
 CDR Livingston is an Army Veteran of 10 years.
-Prior to joining the Indian Health Service, she had the honor of working with military members and their families as an RN at Landstuhl Regional Medical Center in Landstuhl, Germany.
-CDR Livingston has had the privilege of serving with the Indian Health Service since 2016.
+Before joining the Indian Health Service, she worked with military members and their families as an RN at Landstuhl Regional Medical Center in Landstuhl, Germany.
+CDR Livingston has been privileged to serve with the Indian Health Service since 2016.

-Dr. Paul Fowler, DO, JD, FCLM, FAAFP, FAOCOPM, Risk Management Coordinator, Division of Patient Safety and Clinical Risk Management, is both a physician and an attorney and has been IHS Director of Risk Management since 2008.
-He has also served OCPS Acting Director and as Acting Division Director of the Division of Clinical and Community Services (DCCS).
+Dr. Paul Fowler, DO, JD, FCLM, FAAFP, FAOCOPM, Risk Management Coordinator, Division of Patient Safety and Clinical Risk Management, is a physician and an attorney and has been IHS Director of Risk Management since 2008.
+He has also served as the Office of Clinical Services (OCPS) Acting Director and as Acting Division Director of the Division of Clinical and Community Services (DCCS).
 Previously, he served as Legal Medicine Officer to the Surgeon General of the U.S. Army.
-Dr. Fowler is regarded as one of the nation’s foremost experts in medical malpractice and has personally reviewed more than 4,000 medical malpractice claims.
+Dr. Fowler is regarded as one of the nation’s foremost experts in medical malpractice and has personally reviewed over 4,000 medical malpractice claims.
 He is retired from the U.S. Army Reserve Medical Corps Branch as a disabled veteran.
-Dr. Fowler is past president of the American Osteopathic College of Occupational and Preventive Medicine, a fellow of the American College of Legal Medicine, the American Academy of Family Physicians and the American Osteopathic College of Occupational and Preventive Medicine.
-He is board certified by the American Osteopathic Board of Family Practice, the American Board of Forensic Examiners, the American Board of Disability Analysts and the American Osteopathic Board of Preventive Medicine.
+Dr. Fowler is past president of the American Osteopathic College of Occupational and Preventive Medicine, a fellow of the American College of Legal Medicine, the American Academy of Family Physicians, and the American Osteopathic College of Occupational and Preventive Medicine.
+He is board-certified by the American Osteopathic Board of Family Practice, the American Board of Forensic Examiners, the American Board of Disability Analysts, and the American Osteopathic Board of Preventive Medicine.

 Quality Assurance Staff

 CAPT Dione Harjo, MPH, BA, CPCS, Credentialing Program Coordinator, Division of Quality Assurance, in the IHS Office of Quality.
 CAPT Dione Harjo is an enrolled member of the Chickasaw Nation of Oklahoma.
-CAPT Harjo is nationally certified as a Certified Provider Credentialing Specialist (CPCS) by the National Association Medical Staff Services.
-Her role is to assure data integrity through regular assessments of the enterprise wide credentialing system, provide training, education and guidance in the use of the enterprise wide credentialing software program, as well as in medical staffing processes that align with regulations, standards, policies and procedures that support the safety and quality of care delivery.
+CAPT Harjo is nationally certified as a Certified Provider Credentialing Specialist (CPCS) by the National Association of Medical Staff Services.
+Her role is to assure data integrity through regular assessments of the enterprise-wide credentialing system, provide training, education, and guidance in the use of the enterprise-wide credentialing software program, as well as in medical staffing processes that align with regulations, standards, policies, and procedures that support the safety and quality of care delivery.

 She earned her Bachelor of Science in Interdisciplinary Science degree from the South Dakota School of Mines & Technology in 2006 and then began working with the Indian Health Service in Rapid City, South Dakota.
 She went on to work in various other positions that included grant management and hospital accreditation to expand her professional development while also earning a Master of Science in Administration degree from the University of South Dakota, specializing in both Health Services Administration and Organizational Leadership in 2014.